Become a UU-UNO Envoy

 Many Envoys work collaboratively on related initiatives with other groups at the congregation (social justice, peace action, sustainability, etc.) to amplify the mission of each group.
 The UU-UNO is here to help - a number of resources are available to help Envoys keep on track, generate ideas, and accomplish their goals.
 Take a look at the Envoy Resources webpage for some guidance and suggested actions!

 If your congregation does not already have an Envoy or Youth Envoy, consider becoming one.
 Or better yet, consider forming an Envoy Team.
 The UU-UNO encourages congregations to form multigenerational Envoy teams or committees in order to get the whole congregation involved.
+See our Getting Started page for guidance on how to start an Envoy Team.

 How Can I Become an Envoy or Youth Envoy?